OA in France

 Universities and grandes écoles joined the open access movement gradually and it is worth noting that some universities have been working on open access publishing (Nice with the database Revel) and Open Archives (in Toulouse for instance) since 2003.
 After the signature of a national agreement in 2006 aiming to foster OA, some universities and grandes écoles established an institutional open archive.
 In 2017, 95 of them do have an institutional repository.
 Couperin is also an actor of this movement through a working group focused on open access.
 The movement is progressively growing and the Jussieu call shows for example a real concern of the research community on OA issues.

-Recently (july 2017), Marin Dacos, adviser on open science to the general director of research at the Ministry of Higher Education and Research has been nominated and is currently working on a plan for open science for France.
-This plan should be made public in december 2017.
+In July 2017, Marin Dacos, adviser on open science to the general director of research at the Ministry of Higher Education and Research has been nominated and is currently working on a plan for open science for France.
+This plan should be made public in 2018.

 - Open Access LAW